 Question: Is Sex Addiction Just A Problem With Liking Sex Too Much?

-Sex and all acts of sex typically aren’t as enjoyable to someone suffering with sex addiction as someone who is not struggling with sex addiction might assume.
+Sex and all acts of sex typically aren’t as enjoyable to someone suffering with chronic sex addiction as someone who is not struggling with sex addiction might assume.
 Shame, guilt, depression, self-hatred, and deep emotional fears are often involved in sex addiction.
 Though there are physical pleasures and even the mental stimulation of dopamine, a neurotransmitter, there are feelings of remorse which make the experience instantaneously regrettable.
 Feeling out of control of one’s impulses, thoughts, and behaviors is a startling and shocking experience.
 Drug and alcohol addiction, as an example, is not a problem with simply “liking” drugs and alcohol too much.
 There is a chemical imbalance in the brain, coupled with maladaptive behavioral issues, which lead to engaging in “pleasurable” activities to the point of both pain and problem.